CraftAcademyLabs/coach-guides/learner_support.md

 * There are no tests (unless the learner specifically communicates she/he is working on a Spike)

 **Support flow:**
+* Always go through the MVC and AUT patterns(when project calls for it) with the students to cement those concepts.
 * Check story on PT or PR description (if there is a PR pending).
 Are the learners in scope?
 * Go through Acceptance tests - are they in line with the story?
 * Go through Unit tests